discordjs/guide/guide/sequelize/README.md

 }
 ```

-`Tags.create()` uses the models that was created previously.
-The `.create()` method inserts some data into the model. you are going to be inserting a tag name, description, and the author name into the database.
+`Tags.create()` uses the models that you created previously.
+The `.create()` method inserts some data into the model.
+You are going to insert a tag name, description, and the author name into the database.
 `catch (e)` This section is necessary for the insert.
 This will offload checking for duplicates to the database, so that it will notify you if you attempt to create a tag that already exists.
 The alternative is to query the database before adding data, and checking if a result is returned.
 If there are no errors, or no identical tag is found, only then should you add the data.
 Of the two methods it is clear that catching the error is less work for yourself.
 `if (e.name === "SequelizeUniqueConstraintError")` Although this was mostly for doing less work, it is always good to handle your errors, especially if you know what types of errors you will receive.
 This error comes up if your unique constraint is violated, i.e. someone inserted duplicate values.